 The project scope is the definition of what the project is supposed to accomplish and the budgets of time and money that have been created to achieve these objectives.
 Any change to the scope of the project must have a matching change in budget, time, resources, or all three.

 If the project scope is to construct a building to house three widgets on a budget of $100,000, the project manager is expected to do that.
 If the scope is changed to a building for four widgets, the project manager must obtain an appropriate change in time, money, and resources.

 There are three aspects of understanding and managing resources: people, equipment, and material.

+A successful project manager must effectively manage the resources assigned to the project, including members of the project team, vendor staff, and subcontractors.
 He must ensure that his employees have the skills and tools they need to complete the job, and he must continually monitor whether he has enough people in place to complete the project on deadline.
-His job is to ensure that each person understands the task and the project deadlines.
+His job is to ensure that each person understands the task and project deadlines.

 The senior member of each group of employees reports to the project manager when he's managing direct employees, but employees might also have a line manager who provides technical direction.
 In a matrix management situation like a project team, the project manager's job is to provide project direction to the line managers.
 Managing labor subcontracts usually means managing the team lead for the subcontracted workers, who in turn manage those workers.

 A project manager must often procure equipment and materials and manage their use as well so that the team can operate efficiently.
 He's responsible for having the appropriate equipment and materials in the correct location at the proper time.